balmorelcommunity/Balmorel/base/auxils/plotting_tool/Transmission_Map_README.txt

 User's guide for the Transmission_Map tool (Transmission_Map.ipynb).

 The Transmission_Map tool is a tool to create maps with the symbolic representation of trade between regions.
-The initial intention of the tool was to visualize electricity trade, but any trade (e.g. H2, heat, other) can be displayed.
+The initial intention of the tool was to visualize electricity trade, but any inter-regional trade (e.g. H2) can be displayed.
 The tool can show the trade capacity, as well as the instantaneous trade flows and level of congestion on lines between regions.

 *********************************************************************************************************************